AudreyBurki/Publication-list/README.md

 ## Available soon

-Bürki, A., & Madec., S.  (accepted with minor revisions).
+Bürki, A., & Madec., S.  (accepted for publication).
 Picture-word interference in language production studies: Exploring the roles of attention and processing times.  _**Journal of Experimental Psychology: Learning, Memory, & Cognition**_

-Fuhrmeister, P., & Bürki, A. (accepted with minor revisions).
+Fuhrmeister, P., & Bürki, A. (accepted for publication).
 Distributional properties of semantic interference in picture naming: Bayesian meta-analyses.  _**Psychonomic Bulletin & Review**_ (link to be added soon)